telerik/teststudio-docs/docs/features/dialogs-and-popups/dialog-handler-updater.md

 ---
-title: Dialog Handler Updater
+title: Browser Support Updater
-page_title: Dialog Handler Updater
+page_title: Browser Support Updater
-description: "Test Studio provides separate update of the dialog handlers definitions.
-Latest browser versions support."
+description: "Test Studio supports instant updates for latest browser versions.
+Update Test Studio compatibility with latest browsers structure, dialogs, behavior, etc."
 position: 0
 ---
-# Dialog Handler Updater
+# Browser Support Updater

-Browsers are constantly evolving.
-They come with a couple of official releases per year and few more updates.
-Some of these updates are changing the UI structure of the whole browser.
-This, on other hand, is impacting how Test Studio handles the dialog and notification windows.
+The __Browser support update__  is the mechanism of Test Studio to keep its compatibility with the latest browsers versions.
+Whenever any of the supported browsers introduces any changes in its functionalities, Test Studio needs to be updated accordingly.

-Hence, after such breaking changes introduced by the browsers, Test Studio should be updated accordingly.
-This is managed with the __Dialog handler update__ functionality.
-If you are using the latest official release of Test Studio, and there is a browser update which somehow is affecting the tool normal operation, a notification for __Dialog handler update__ will  be shown next to the _Calibrate browsers_ button.
+When available, the __Browser support update__ notification appears next to the _Calibrate browsers_ button in the _Tests_ ribbon.

-![Handler Update Notification][1]
+![Browser support Update Notification][1]

-For an immediate update of the Dialog handler click button _Calibrate browsers_.
-The <a href="/features/project-settings/overview" target="_blank">_Project Settings_</a> window will popup pointing to its _Browsers_ section.
-Click _Update_ button next to ___Dialog Handler update available___ notification.
+Click the _Calibrate browsers_ button to access the <a href="/features/project-settings/overview" target="_blank">_Project Settings_</a> window pointing to its _Browsers_ section.
+Click the __Update__ button next to _New update available_ notification.

-![Handler Update Button][2]
+![Browser support Update Button][2]

-Once the update is successfully installed you need to restart Test Studio in order the changes to take effect.
+Once the update is successfully applied, you need to restart Test Studio for the changes to take effect.

 ![Restart Required][3]